U.S. Navy Veteran

 Prior to his conditional release, the Trump administration largely did not comment on White’s case in particular, while repeatedly calling for Iran to release all its American hostages.
 In February of 2020, before Iran conditionally released Iran on medical furlough, White’s mother complained about the administration’s treatment of his case, saying, “If it was a priority, they would have brought him back already.
 I don't think they're paying enough attention.”

-When asked about White’s case by a journalist in January 2019, U.S. Secretary of State Mike Pompeo lauded the administration’s work to get hostages released but demurred from commenting about White.
+When asked about White’s case by a journalist in January 2019, then–Secretary of State Mike Pompeo lauded the administration’s work to get hostages released but demurred from commenting about White.
 “With respect to the Michael White case in particular, I can’t say much,” Pompeo said.
 “It’s an ongoing consular matter.”
 However, in January of 2020, Pompeo tweeted about White, saying, “For the second straight year, U.S. Navy veteran Michael White spent his birthday suffering in a horrible Iranian prison.
 The Iranian regime must release all American and foreign hostages!”
 In March of 2020, as the novel coronavirus spread in Iran’s prisons, Pompeo warned Iran that “[t]he United States will hold the Iranian regime directly responsible for any American deaths.
 Our response will be decisive.”

 In March of 2020, in light of the COVID-19 pandemic, the United Nations special rapporteur on human rights in Iran, Javaid Rahman, called on the regime to temporarily release prisoners of conscience and political prisoners.

 The regime temporarily released White and tens of thousands of other prisoners as the COVID19 virus has ravaged Iran, killing over 62,000 people as of March 27, 2021.
 Inmates living in appalling conditions in Iran’s prison system are at particular risk of contracting the virus.